cuauhtemocbe/dockyard2sail-ts/docs/README_EN.md

 ## 📄 License

-This template is available under the MIT License.
+This boilerplate is available under the MIT License.
 See the LICENSE file for more details.

 ---